Electricity At Work Regulations

 Similar courses

 Please be aware this is a 5 day course in week one.
 Week two attendance is required for one day between Monday - Thursday to carry out the Practical Exam with a further Online Exam on the Friday morning.
-This qualification helps you to develop the knowledge and practical skills required to professionally carry out inspection and testing on electrical installations.
-Please see below for further course requirements.

 More Information